microdotblog/help.micro.blog/_posts/2017-10-15-ios-version.md

 ## Version history

+### 1.7.2 --- Nov 2, 2019

+* Updated sharing text from other apps to not use a blockquote if there is already markup in the shared text.
+* Fixed more iOS 13 text colors for Dark Mode.
+* Fixed adding "playsinline" attribute for video posted to WordPress blogs.

 ### 1.7.1 --- Oct 8, 2019

 * Updated a few more screens for Dark Mode on iOS 13.